cambridge/thesis/README.md

     *   if the `hyperref` package is used, the option `pdfpagelabels=false` will be passed to it.

+*   `firstyr`: formats the document as a first-year report (essentially removing some unneeded elements and modifying the submission note).
+Here is a list of formatting points in which the first year report differs from a normal thesis:

+    *   an appropraite subtitle is added,
+    *   the submission note is changed appropriately,
+    *   no standalone abstract,
+    *   no declaration,
+    *   no acknowledgements.

 *   `times`: tells the class to use the _times_ font.

 *   `glossary`: puts the glossary after the TOC.
 The glossary contains a list of